Parent's Guide to Fortnite

 Social Pressure

-"Everyone at school has the new skin."
-"We're all playing tonight."
-Fortnite isn't just a game — it's a social space where exclusion feels real and painful.
+“Everyone at school has the new skin.”
+Fortnite is not just a game — it is a social space where exclusion feels real and painful.

 4